ThomasBuchinger/prod-gitops/README.md

-# PROD Repo
+# Cluster: prod

 This is the gitops repository for the production part of the homelab.

+"prod" is a single-node cluster on a fairly low powered Machine, but is uses:

+* Talos Linux as OS
+* Vault for Secrets Management
+* iSCSI for Persistent Volume
+* Local-Path-Provisioner for unimportent PersistentVolumes
+* "production-ready" configuration, like Namespaces and NetworkPolicies

-# Instrastructure Requirements
+## Instrastructure Requirements

 Some instraftructure is assumed to be present in the environment.

 * Hashicorp Vault
+* iSCSI Volumes
 * S3 Bucket
-* NFS Server

-# Quick and dirty hacks

-The VM, K3s and ArgoCD are intalled manually